Don’t Call It Menopause: Embracing the Change

 The ideas that we have about menopause, as a culture, can impact our experience of this transition.
 I have traveled to other cultures, such as Senegal, where there is no stigma attached to the process of menopause.
 In the West, menopause has negative connotations.
 I think we can change that.
 We can view menopause not as the end of something but as a beginning.
 I try to help women, as we age, to accept the changes our bodies go through as normal and healthy and embrace them as part of a full life.

-The views expressed in this article intend to highlight alternative studies and induce conversation.
-They are the views of the author and do not necessarily represent the views of goop, and they are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
+The views expressed in this article intend to highlight alternative studies.
+They are the views of the expert and do not necessarily represent the views of goop.
+This article is for informational purposes only, even if and to the extent that it features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.